 Major outlays for capital assets and improvements are capitalized as projects are constructed.
 Interest incurred during the construction phase of capital assets of business-type activities is included as part of the capitalized value of the assets constructed.
-The total interest expense incurred by the utility fund during the current fiscal year was \$278,098.
-No interest expense was included as part of the cost of capital assets under construction in connection with water and sewer construction projects for FY16.
+The total interest expense incurred by the utility fund during the current fiscal year was \$255,798.